-SPD's Audit, Policy and Research Section (APRS) can conduct an audit of the any and all systems at any time.
+SPD's Audit, Policy and Research Section (APRS) can conduct an audit of the any system at any time.
 The Office of Inspector General and the federal monitor can also access all data and audit for compliance at any time.

-ITD client services interaction with SPD systems is governed according to the terms of the 2018 Management Control Agreement between ITD and SPD, which states that:
+ITD client services interaction with SPD systems is governed by the terms of the 2017 Management Control Agreement between ITD and SPD, which states that: